 Most noteworthy in 2006 was a collaboration that attracted a $500,000 grant from the Robert Wood Johnson Foundation.
 The 2006 Local Initiative Funding Partners program was highly competitive, with only 12 grants being awarded among 219 applicants.
 MetroHealth and The Legal Aid Society of Cleveland will expand a highly successful family advocacy program with the matching support of local philanthropy.
 Headed by Thompson Hine LLP, the lead local funder, this broad-based funding partnership includes: Benesch, Friedlander, Coplan & Aronoff LLP; Calfee, Halter & Griswold LLP; Eva L. and Joseph M. Bruening Foundation; The Callahan Foundation; The Cleveland Foundation; The George Gund Foundation; Saint Luke's Foundation of Cleveland, Ohio; and United Black Fund of Greater Cleveland Inc. In total, $1.27 million has been raised to fund the new Community Advocacy Program (CAP).

 CAP provides expanded legal support to the team of pediatricians, child psychologists and social workers at MetroHealth's community health centers, who advocate for children and their families to ensure that their nutrition, housing, safety and health insurance needs are met during and beyond a child's hospital stay or outpatient office visits.
-The 2006 funding also will apply these legal advocacy services to elderly patients, Spanish-speaking and other immigrants, and individuals who have returned to the community from prison, to ensure that basic social needs are addressed so that MetroHealth staff can more effectively prevent and treat health problems.
+The 2006 funding also applied these legal advocacy services to elderly patients, Spanish-speaking and other immigrants, and individuals who have returned to the community from prison, to ensure that basic social needs are addressed so that MetroHealth staff can more effectively prevent and treat health problems.

 Find out more about MetroHealth's current philanthropic programs.